 FAIR VALUE AS AT FAIR VALUE HIERARCHY VALUATION TECHNIQUES AND KEY INPUTS SIGNIFICANT UNOBSERVABLE INPUTS RELATIONSHIP OF UNOBSERVABLE INPUTS TO FAIR VALUE 2021 \$'000 2020 \$'000 Visa Inc. 340 623 Level 3 Quoted market price of Visa Inc. Class A common stock to which a discount has been applied for the illiquidity and the conversion rate variability of the preferred stock of Visa Inc. This was converted at the year end exchange rate.
 The final conversion rate of Visa Inc. Series B preferred stock into Visa Inc. Class A common stock.
 A decrease in conversion rate would result in a decrease in the fair value.
-The Hydrogen Technology Corporation 6,656 - Level 3 The valuation at 30 June 2021 was based on the recent acquisition price, with consideration of any significant events since acquisition and comparable company revenue multiples.
-The Group has assessed that no significant events impacting the fair value of the investment have arisen since the financial asset was acquired.
-Interchecks Technologies Inc. 4,468 - Level 3 The valuation at 30 June 2021 was based on the recent acquisition price, with consideration of any significant events since acquisition and comparable company revenue multiples.
-During the financial year, Interchecks Technologies Inc. were successful in raising additional capital at a higher enterprise value.
-The Group have applied a marketability discount to this valuation.
+The Hydrogen Technology Corporation 6,656 - Level 3 The valuation at 30 June 20 price, with consideration of and comparable company that no significant events in have arisen since the finance. f any significant events revenue multiples.
+The mpacting the fair value s since acquisition Group has assessed of the investment Interchecks Technologies Inc. 4,468 - Level 3 The valuation at 30 June 20 price, with consideration of and comparable company Interchecks Technologies In capital at a higher enterprimarketability discount to the f any significant events revenue multiples.
+Dur nc. were successful in r se value.
+The Group h s since acquisition ing the financial year, aising additional